best bet management of ameliorated non-wetting soils for the geraldton port zone (GPZ)

-Project Aim: This project aims to investigating the best way to apply nutrients on a cultivated non-wetting soil.
+This project aims to investigate the best way to apply nutrients on a cultivated non-wetting soil.

-Water Repellence is a significant constraint to production in Western Australian broadacre farming systems.
-It is estimated that 6.9 million hectares are considered at moderate risk of water repellence, whilst 3.3 million hectares are considered at high risk, based on the area of coarse sands with low clay content (van Gool 2008).
-In the Geraldton Port Zone, approximately 52% of the arable soils are at moderate to high risk of water repellence, with the Shires of Irwin (87%), Coorow (67%), Northampton (66%), Three Springs (62%), Carnamah (53%), and Perenjori (50%) all having over 50% of their soils at medium-high risk.
+Water repellence is a significant constraint to production in Western Australian (WA) broadacre farming systems.
+It is estimated that 6.9 million hectares are considered at moderate risk of water repellence, whilst 3.3 million hectares are considered at high risk, based on the area of coarse sands with low clay content (van Gool, 2008).
+In the Geraldton Port Zone (GPZ), approximately 52% of the arable soils are at moderate to high risk of water repellence, with the Shires of Irwin (87%), Coorow (67%), Northampton (66%), Three Springs (62%), Carnamah (53%), and Perenjori (50%) all having 50% or more of their soils at medium-high risk.

-Water repellent soils are defined by having slow permeability to water, characterised by uneven wetting at the surface, water run-off and ponding and/or flow through the soil via preferential pathways leaving surrounding soil dry (Roper et al. 2015).
-The consequential impact on the crop is uneven germination, poor crop establishment, reduced nutrient use efficiency and reduced yields.
-The opportunity cost of the constraint is an estimated $250 m for WA agricultural production, $68.8 m for the northern agricultural region (Herbert 2009).
+Water repellent soils are defined by having slow permeability to water, characterised by uneven wetting at the surface, water run-off and ponding, and/or flow through the soil via preferential pathways leaving surrounding soil dry (Roper et al., 2015).
+The consequential impact on the crop is uneven germination, poor crop establishment, reduced nutrient use efficiency, and reduced yields.
+The opportunity cost of the constraint is an estimated $250million for WA agricultural production, and $68.8million for the Northern Agricultural Region (Herbert, 2009).

 The outcomes of this trial will provide new rules of thumb on nutrition rates and application methods, on a range of soil types, influenced by cultivation practice.